 Support provided through an Education, Health and Care Plan (EHCP or previously as Statement of Special Educational Needs).

-This means that your child will have been identified by the class teacher/SENCO/specialist professional as needing a particularly high level of individual or small group teaching (more than 20 hours a week), which cannot be provided from the budget available to the school.
+This means that your child will have been identified by the class teacher/Inclusion Manager/specialist professional as needing a particularly high level of individual or small group teaching (more than 20 hours a week), which cannot be provided from the budget available to the school.
 This type of support is available for children whose learning needs are severe, complex and lifelong.

 Usually your child will also need specialist support in school from a professional outside of the school.
 This may be from: